How to Read a Skincare Label Without Getting Confused

 Bad alcohols include:

-These are often used to help products dry quickly, but they can strip the skin and damage the barrier (especially in high concentrations).
+These are often used to help products dry quickly, but they may feel drying and affect your skin balance (especially in high concentrations).

 Good alcohols (fatty alcohols):